MCRA digs deep to find and resolve violations and nonconformities before FDA inspectors and Notified Body auditors do.

 Why Manufacturers Need Audits as Part of the Quality Assurance Process

 The range of requirements that a manufacturer must meet is constantly changing, including new approaches from FDA ("current thinking") or revised international standards.
 A manufacturer must stay current with these requirements.
 MCRA performs either a gap assessment or an audit to assist a manufacturer in closing the gaps between the manufacturer’s quality system and the changed requirements.
 MCRA ensures that any quality system changes are assessed for their impact on both the quality system and the manufacturer's devices.

 Services We Offer

-MCRA will provide an associate with credentials who will perform an assessment to either FDA compliance, or international standards.
+MCRA will perform an assessment to either FDA regulations, or international standards.
 Examples of these assessments include:

 - ISO 13485:2016 Medical devices – Quality management systems – Requirements for regulatory purposes

 - EN ISO 14971:2019 Medical Devices – Application of risk management to medical devices

 Once a quality system is in place, manufacturers must conduct routine audits to ensure their system is compliant and effective.
 Without regular monitoring, there may be a reduction in product quality or a lack of process improvement, resulting in either a possible loss of third-party certification or FDA enforcement actions.
 MCRA’s experts can assess your compliance and prepare you for FDA inspections and notified body audits to keep you in compliance.

 - Perform mock FDA inspections to assess QSR compliance, including mock Pre-Approval Inspections (PAIs) for PMA submissions